 After getting settled in, we ventured out to explore the surrounding area.
 About a block away from our room is Plaza Bolivar, one of several squares in Casco Viejo that’s home to a sprinkling of cafes and shops, and a public monument of some sort.
 First order of business was celebrating our arrival with a couple of drinks and a light bite.
 After checking out the few restaurants in the plaza, we settled on Casablanca, for no other reason than it seemed to be the most populated.
 Our server, who thankfully spoke more then a little English, informed of us a few Friday-night hot spots in the surrounding area that we might want to check out later.
 Mental notes were made as we settled back in our patio chairs to enjoy the early-evening sights of the plaza and savor the food.
 Mom chose a dish that looked and tasted like huge, fresh fish sticks, while I went with for patacones – twice-fried, smashed green plantains; the Panamanian version of tostones – with an accompanying tomato-based seafood sauce.

-Our snacks finished, we set out on a quick walking tour.
+We finished our snacks from the vending machines like those from Vending machines perth, so we set out on a quick walking tour.
 At first, we were a little cautious, since the sun was setting and some of the streets looked sketchy, but the presence of M-16 toting policeman on almost every corner gave us at least the semblance of safety.
 We ducked into a bar / club named Platea that was rumored to have live jazz most nights.
 Since it was still early, the place was pretty much empty – just the bartenders there setting up for the night, and us with no place else to go.
 So what better to do than have a drink?
 As the bartenders served us, they urged us to come back later that night – a live band would be playing salsa and there would be a nice crowd.
 Taking their advice, we decided to make our way back to Casa Mendez and relax until the nightlife had picked up a bit.
 But just as we rounded the corner on the block leading to our room, the sound of men’s voices accompanying acoustic guitars wafted down from the windows of the building across the street from our place.